 Supporting Seasonal Affective Disorder (SAD)

-For individuals who struggle with Seasonal Affective Disorder (SAD) or the “winter blues” due to limited natural daylight, light alarm clocks can be a game-changer.
+For individuals who struggle with Seasonal Affective Disorder (SAD) or the “winter blues” due to limited natural daylight, light alarm clocks can be a major upgrade.
 By providing consistent light cues, especially in the darker months, these devices help to reset the body’s internal clock and alleviate symptoms, offering a crucial dose of light therapy.

 Fostering Healthier Sleep Habits